 We are a registered incorporated society and our Executive committee and Parent Groups are run by volunteers who are themselves all parents of Deaf or Hard of Hearing children.
 Deaf Children NZ was set up in 1976 by parents of Deaf or Hard of Hearing.

 Until 2018 our organisation was named the New Zealand Federation for Deaf Children Incorporated or NZFDC, and some organisations and associations may still use this former name, which is not a surprise as we had used that name for the last 40 years!

-The objective of NZFDC is to promote, carry out and coordinate measures conducive to the welfare of deaf and hard of hearing children and their families.
-Much of NZFDC's recent work has focused on ensuring that deaf and hard of hearing children have appropriate access to the education curriculum and social experiences within the schooling environment.
+The objective of Deaf Children NZ (DCNZ) is to promote, carry out and coordinate measures conducive to the welfare of deaf and hard of hearing children and their families.
+Much of DCNZ’s recent work has focused on ensuring that Deaf or Hard of Hearing children have appropriate access to the education curriculum and social experiences within the schooling environment.

 We maintain very close links with the National Foundation for the Deaf, Deaf Aotearoa NZ which includes the youth group Magnet, the Deaf Resource Centres and Deaf Sports and also with such groups as Sign Language Teachers and Sign Language Interpreters.

 Deaf Children New Zealand | Tamariki Turi O Aotearoa

 PO Box 13266

 We also have a Facebook page so please Like and Follow us for updates and useful tips.